top of page

 The purchase of real estate in France begins with the buyer's offer (offre d'achat).

-Most often, the offer is a letter, signed by you, addressed to the real estate agency, indicating the subject property and the price that you propose.
+Most often, the offer is a letter, signed by you, indicating the subject property, the price that you propose, and how you plan to finance the purchase (if seeking a bank loan, this would be a condition of completing the sale).
 A pre-printed form is often provided by the agent.
-The price proposed can be lower than the asking price and can reflect negotiation that has already taken place.
-The offer should state any pertinent conditions, one of the most important being whether you are planning to seek a mortgage loan.
+The price proposed can be lower than the asking price and can reflect negotiation that has already taken place or that you are proposing.

 It should be noted that sellers view more favorably those buyers who intend to pay in full and without a mortgage.
-This is because mortgage buyers have certain protections under the law, notably that if their mortgage application is denied, they will have the right to cancel the sale without losing the deposit.
+This is because mortgage buyers have certain protections under the law, notably that they will have three months on average to seek a loan, and if their mortgage application is denied, they will have the right to cancel the sale without losing the deposit.
 As a result, sellers risk losing time and money, and potentially other buyers, if they commit to a mortgage-buyer.
-If you come to the negotiating table ready to pay in full, you will be in a much stronger position.
+If you come to the negotiating table ready to pay in full, you will be in a much stronger position to negotiate.

 The real estate agent will let you know whether the seller accepted your offer.
 Sometimes the seller will reject your offer and make a counter-offer with a different price.